Ravel Morrison: Style of play

 Lazio director Igli Tare said in October 2015 that Morrison "has undoubted quality and is world class, as well as being a little mad".
+Sir Alex Ferguson stated "My first and lasting memory of Ravel as a young lad was that he [always] got time and space.
+He's always available to be on the ball, so unusual for a young lad of his age."
 FourFourTwo writer Alasdair Mackenzie predicted that with a more humble approach, Morrison could become a favourite of the Lazio fans, who had previously revered other eccentric players such as Paul Gascoigne and Paolo Di Canio.
 While Morrison's former Manchester United teammate Rio Ferdinand named Morrison as the most talented young player that he had seen, his manager at West Ham, Sam Allardyce, said in 2017 that he considered Morrison to be "the biggest waste of talent" he had worked with.
 Writing for The Guardian in 2011, journalist Daniel Taylor described him as a player with "balance, speed, control, vision, flair, strong on either foot, an eye for a pass and a prolific scorer".

 Personal life

 Morrison was born in Wythenshawe, Manchester, and lived with his grandparents in Denton, Greater Manchester, before his transfer to West Ham United.
 During Morrison's trial for witness intimidation in 2011, it was revealed that he has been diagnosed with ADHD.
 His club at the time, Manchester United, applied for a Therapeutic Use Exemption to allow Morrison to take his prescribed medication for the disorder, but their request was declined.
 To avoid a potential ban for violation of doping rules, and under instruction from Manchester United, Morrison did not take his prescribed medication for the disorder.